 - 86% remained in targeted intervention services throughout the year

-- 63% of students referred for testing did not quality for services
+- 63% of students referred for testing did not qualify for services

 - 93% remained in targeted intervention services throughout the year

-- 68% of students referred for testing did not quality for services
+- 68% of students referred for testing did not qualify for services

 - 95% remained in targeted intervention services throughout the year

-- 75% of students referred for testing did not quality for services
+- 75% of students referred for testing did not qualify for services

 The need for PED to collaborate with educators on developing a more comprehensive and inclusive system was further noted in the Martinez and Yazzie v. the State of New Mexico Consolidated Lawsuit.
 In her expert testimony, Dr. Margaret McLaughlin noted key concerns with the RtI framework: